-The rating of each staff is used to determine the PD.
-All facilities except for expired facilities have been assigned a Cirating with an associated year 1 PD Probability of Default (PD) of 3.35%.
+Probability of Default (PD) The rating of each staff is used to determine the PD.
+All facilities except for expired facilities have been assigned a C rating with an associated year 1 PD of 3.35%.
 Expired staff loans has been assigned a rating of D with an associated year 1 PD of 100%.
-The LGD was applied on unsecured exposures.
-The LGD was determined as
+Loss Given Default (LGD) The LGD was applied on unsecured exposures.
+The LGD was determined as 100% for all staff loans.